 In many cases no matter your preferences, there is not just a subwoofer, but the car’s size that determines the optimal position.

-What Is the Best Position for a Subwoofer in Car?
+What Is the Best Position for a Car Subwoofer?

-There is no one-size-fits-all answer to this question, as the best position in a car will vary depending on your individual preferences and needs.
+There is no one-size-fits-all answer to this question, as the best position in a vehicle will vary depending on your individual preferences and needs.

 Generally, the best position and most commonly used for a subwoofer in a car trunk is with the speaker’s cone facing up.